uvarc/rc-learning/content/courses/python-introduction/jupyter.md

 menu:
     python-introduction:
         parent: Introduction to Programming in Python
-        weight: 12
 ---

 We will begin with Jupyterlab.
 Select the Jupyterlab icon in the Anaconda Navigator.
 Launching it will cause a tab to open in your Web browser.
 When Jupyterlab starts up, you will see a list of your files on the left and three icons to select the mode.
-Jupyterlab incorporates a Jupyter notebook server as well as a plain Python console and a simple text editor.
+Jupyterlab incorporates a Jupyter notebook server as well as a plain Python or iPython console and a simple text editor.
 We want to start a Jupyter notebook so click on the top tile.

 ![JupyterLabSetup](/courses/python-introduction/imgs/JupyterLabSetup.png)